Itsyourdriver/CustomDoors-Fixed/README.md

-# This code needs cleanup and is NOT ready for large scale servers or merging into the original plugin!
-I do not plan on adding builds as the original repo has no license.
-If you need help compiling join the NorthwoodAPI Discord server.
+## This code needs cleanup!!
+It is not ready for a pull request on the main repo and STILL HAS PROBLEMS
 # CustomDoors
 More doors = More fun !
 Allows server owners to add custom doors and items to the map.